CPP-IT_0408-Clear Screen

 This policy shall apply to all team members.

-3.6 All desktops and laptops are preconfigured with the standard desktop and screensaver and team members must not change them.
+2. All desktops and laptops are preconfigured with the standard desktop wallpaper and lockscreen wallpaper, and team members must not change them.

 4.0 Responsibility